 Ganglion cysts are a non-cancerous mass or lump the usually occur in the back or front of the wrist or in the fingers.
 They are fluid-filled capsules that arise from joint linings or tendon sheaths.
-They may arise from underlying joint injury or arthritis.
+Further, they may also arise from underlying joint injury or arthritis.
 They are benign, often painless and many do not require treatment.
-However, if the cyst is painful or interferes with normal function, it may be made smaller by removing the fluid with a needle (aspiration), or removed surgically.
+However, if the cyst is painful or interferes with normal function, it may be made smaller.
+Moreover, physicians can remove the fluid with a needle (aspiration), or remove it surgically.